New battery technologies are getting a charge from venture investors

 While Romeo is tackling the packing problem, both Gridtential and Ioinic are proposing material science solutions to some of the battery industry’s problems — and as the financing indicates they’re not the only ones.

-Energy storage is a potential trillion dollar business, and with a potential market of that size, it’s no wonder that investors are (albeit cautiously) coming back in to a market that had jolted them in the past.Featured Image: Andy Armstrong/Flickr UNDER A CC BY-SA 2.0 LICENSE
+Energy storage is a potential trillion-dollar business, and with a potential market of that size, it’s no wonder that investors are (albeit cautiously) coming back in to a market that had jolted them in the past.Featured Image: Andy Armstrong/Flickr UNDER A CC BY-SA 2.0 LICENSE

 0